gkeeth/kicad.github.io/packages3d.md

 ## {{ page.title }}

+**This page contains 3D model libraries for KiCad version 5, which are very old.
+They are not appropriate for newer versions of KiCad.
+If you are using a modern KiCad version, see the library downloads available on the [KiCad website](https://www.kicad.org/libraries/download/).**

-The KiCad 3D model libraries are the individual `.3dshapes` directories.
+The KiCad version 5 3D model libraries are the individual `.3dshapes` directories.
-These 3d models are best used in combination with the official [footprint libs](https://kicad.github.io/footprints/).
+These 3d models are best used in combination with the official [version 5 footprint libs](https://kicad.github.io/footprints/).
 Each directory directory contains multiple 3D model files, with the following supported file formats.

 ### WRL